jahepi-mx/html5-slope-platform-shooter-game/README.md

 # Platform Shooter

-This is a short platform shooter developed from scratch in Javascript and Html5
+This is a short platform shooter developed from scratch in Javascript and Html5 which showcases several game techniques such as slopes, parallax scrolling and basic physics.

 ## Maps